mlopezantequera/mlopezantequera.github.io/_includes/bio.md

 After that, I spent some time at the Department of Civil and Materials engineering at the [Royal Military Academy](https://www.rma.ac.be/en) in Brussels as a research assistant working on simulations of shockwave propagation in soil.

 I took a gap year during my MsC to become an intern at the [Human Sensing Lab](http://www.humansensing.cs.cmu.edu) at Carnergie Mellon University, where I developed an interest for computer vision and robotics.
-After that I joined the [MAPIR](http://mapir.uma.es) research lab in Málaga where I started working on my PhD in 2013.
+In 2013 I started a joint PhD program, spending my summers at the [Intelligent Systems](http://www.cs.rug.nl/is/) group in Groningen (Netherlands) and my winters at the [MAPIR](http://mapir.uma.es) research lab in Málaga.
 Finally, I joined Mapillary for a PhD internship in January 2018 and have been there since.
 </div>
 </div>